brandongregory/dndhelp/src/5e-build-guides/barbarian-feats-for-damage.md

 |19   |89%|5  |4   |6.5  |6.5  |0     |27 |
 |20   |89%|7  |4   |6.5  |6.5  |0     |31 |

-The average damage per round doubles when you get your second attack at level 5, then increases steadily as you progress through the game.
+The average damage per round doubles when you get your second attack at level 5, then increases as you progress through the game.

 ## Fighting Initiate: Dueling

 Taking the Fighting Initiate feat allows you to take the Dueling fighting style, which gives you additional damage with weapons used with one hand.
-This is useful because you can then use a shield to increase your armor class by 2.
-Let’s take a look at calculations using a 1d8 weapon like a longsword.
+This allows you to use a shield to increase your armor class by 2.
+Let’s look at calculations using a 1d8 weapon like a longsword.

 |Level|Hit|Str|Rage|Atk 1|Atk 2|BA Atk|DPR|
 |-----|---|---|----|-----|-----|------|---|